saveenr/usql-tutorial/ch01/common-errors.md

-# Common errors
+# Common compilation errors

-Of the many ways in which a U-SQL script is not compilable, there are only a few that account for the vast majority of issues.
-It WILL save you time to be familiar with the issues and how they manifest themselves in error messages and in the tools.
+When something is wrong with a U-SQL script it will not compile.
+Fortunately, of the many causes for compilation failure, there are only a few of them that account for the vast majority of compilation failures.

+It will save you time to be familiar with these issues and how they manifest themselves in error messages and in the tools.

 Try running each of the sample scripts below.